 The best way to ensure that your old cat will gain weight is to feed it healthy foods.
 It’d be better if you prepare a cat feeding chart which shows how much to feed and how often to feed your cat.

 Senior cats cannot absorb protein as effectively as they did when they were young.
 That is the main reason why a high-quality protein diet is a must.
+We have a list of good foods for weight gain here.

 Keep in mind that most cat foods being sold in the supermarket tend to contain unnecessary fillers.
 In view of that, it is better to go for premium cat foods that are approved by your vet and sold in pet food shops.